antnh6/antnh6.github.io/_posts/2017-06-26-python-cmds.md

 * math
 * glob to do globbing
 * numpy (arrays) == standard for storing numerical data
+    * linspace(start,stop,n_default=50) to create a 1D vector of evenly spaced numbers
+    * reshape(-1,1) shapes whatever form to automatically inferred row size and column of 1
     * np.loadtxt(filename, delimiter=, skiprows=,usecols=,dtype=)
     * for cols with mixed datatypes use np.genfromtxt(dtype=None, names=True means there is a header)